 Iowa Administrative Code updates the use of gonadal shielding

-The Bureau of Radiological Health has recently amended rules specific to requirements related to technique chart content and shielding of the reproductive organs (gonads) during diagnostic abdominal imaging.
+Radiological Health has recently amended rules specific to requirements related to technique chart content and shielding of the reproductive organs (gonads) during diagnostic abdominal imaging.
 These changes are effective July 21, 2021 and can be reviewed in Chapter 41.
 We are providing the following fact sheets for diagnostic radiology and dental applications as further guidance.

 Radiation Incident Information